lidofinance/alerting-forta/csm-alerts/README.md

 1. **CSModule**
     1. General
-        1. 🔴 HIGH: EL rewards stealing penalty reported/settled/cancelled for an operator.
-        2. 🟠 MEDIUM: targetLimitMode was set for an operator.
+        1. 🟠 MEDIUM: targetLimitMode was set for an operator.
-        3. 🟢 LOW: Module's share is close to the targetShare.
+        2. 🫧 LOW: Module's share is close to the targetShare.
-        4. 🟢 LOW: More than N "empty" batches in the queue.
+        3. 🫧 LOW: More than N "empty" batches in the queue.
 (N = 30)
-        5. 🟢 LOW: More than N validators in the queue.
+        4. 🫧 LOW: More than N validators in the queue.
 (N = 200)
+        5. 🔵 INFO: EL rewards stealing penalty reported/settled/cancelled for an operator.
         6. 🔵 INFO: Operator X was unvetted.
         7. 🔵 INFO: Public release is activated.
         8. 🔵 INFO: Every 100 new operators created (69th as well).